openfaas/openfaas.github.io/_posts/2018-09-06-stateless-microservices.md

 ## Wrapping up

 We've now deployed both a simple hello-world Sinatra service and a more complete guestbook example using MySQL, ebs views, Bootstrap and Sinatra.
-It's over to you to start simplifying your developer workflow with OpenFaaS - whether you want to use FaaS Functions or just make it easier to manage your microserviecs.
+It's over to you to start simplifying your developer workflow with OpenFaaS - whether you want to use FaaS Functions or just make it easier to manage your microservices.

 For questions, comments and suggestions follow us on [Twitter @openfaas](https://twitter.com/openfaas) and join the [Slack community](https://docs.openfaas.com/community).